drewfunderburk/drewfunderburk/README.md

 *AI | VR | UNREAL ENGINE 5 | UNITY | C++ | C# | SYSTEMS DESIGN*

+Experienced **VR/AR Developer** and **Project Lead** with proven success in commercial and educational applications.
+Technical expertise in **AI systems**, **game optimization**, and **gameplay systems** combined with **leadership experience** as both an instructor and developer.
+Seeking to contribute technical and creative problem-solving skills to innovative game development teams.

-Game Programmer and project lead with experience in VR development as well as desktop and mobile.
-I am experienced in both Unreal Engine and Unity, C++, C#, both Git and Perforce source control, AI, UI, and game systems.
+I am experienced in both Unreal Engine 5 and Unity, C++, C#, both Git and Perforce source control, AI, UI, and game systems.
 I am looking forward to expanding my knowledge and experience as an asset to your team.

 I am looking for work!
 If you have any availabilities and think I would fit your team well, please email me at
 <a href="mailto:drewfunderburkbusiness@gmail.com">drewfunderburkbusiness@gmail.com</a>